-To have a check of your home or facility done contact The Uxbridge Police Department at 508-278-7755.
+To have a check of your home or facility done, please contact The Uxbridge Police Department at (508) 278-7755.
+Visit the National Crime Prevention Council's page by clicking here.

 Remember, it is easier to child proof your gun than it is to BULLET PROOF your CHILD!

-WARNING Individuals posing as representatives of banks or credit card companies may be calling you asking you to disclose account information.
+Warning: Individuals posing as representatives of banks or credit card companies may be calling you asking you to disclose account information.
 They may state that the cards you have will not work after January 1, 2000.
-DO NOT GIVE OUT your bank account information to anyone you do not know unless you initiate the contact.
+Do not give your your bank account information to anyone you do not know unless you initiate the contact.
 The banks already have your account information and should not need to request that information.
 Also during this time it is important to review your bank statements to assure accuracy.
 Any concerns should be directed to your bank as soon as possible.

 - Wear clothing which will allow you to be seen and not restrictive